cljacoby/aws-notes/readme.md

 * RDS has two key features:
   * **Multi-AZ** - For disaster Recovery
   * **Read Replicas** - For performance
+* MySQL installations default to using port 3306

 ### Multi-AZ Overview
 * With Multi-AZ, there are multiple stored copies of the database on AWS